Good Will Hunting (1997)

 Sean: It's not your fault.

-Will: What do I wanna way outta here for?
+Will: [both leaning on a pick up truck while drinking beers and smoking cigarettes on a construction site] What do I wanna way outta here for?
 I'm gonna live here the rest of my fuckin' life.
 We'll be neighbors, have little kids, take 'em to Little League up at Foley Field.

 Chuckie: Look, you're my best friend, so don't take this the wrong way but, in 20 years if you're still livin' here, comin' over to my house, watchin' the Patriots games, workin' construction, I'll fuckin' kill ya.
 That's not a threat, that's a fact, I'll fuckin' kill ya.